 \subsubsection{Empirical evidence on Peer-Prediction}

 \textcite{gao_trick_2014} are the first to put Peer-Prediction to the test.
-They design an experiment where subjects recruited via MTurk play a Peer-Prediction game.
-A key difference between the games setup and the original design is that the subjects play the game \textit{repeatedly}.
-Furthermore, the subjects only receive binary signals and submit binary reports.
-Thus, the game takes the simplest possible form.
-The researchers do not explain the mathematics or intention behind Peer-Prediction but they do explain the general mechanism and explicitly calculate and display payoffs to subjects.
-The latter is possible due to the fact that the game is so simple.
-There are only 4 potential outcomes per round of play.
-The result of the study is that subjects quickly start to coordinate their reports around non-truthful but higher-paying equilibria.
-In other words, the subjects quickly start to game the system.
-The researchers compare the behavior to a control group that is paid a fixed amount (introspection) each round.
+Respondents recruited via MTurk play a minimalistic Peer-Prediction game.
+A key difference between the game's setup and the original design is that the respondents play the game \textit{repeatedly}.
+Furthermore, the respondents only receive binary signals and submit binary reports, so the game takes the simplest possible form.
+The researchers do not explain the mathematics or the intention behind Peer-Prediction but they do explain the general mechanism and explicitly calculate and display potential earnings to respondents.
+The latter is possible because the game is so simple.
+There are only four potential outcomes per round of play.
+The result of the study is that respondents quickly begin to coordinate their reports around non-truthful but higher-paying equilibria.
+In other words, the respondents quickly begin to game the system.
+The researchers compare the behavior to a control group that is rewarded with a fixed pay (introspection) each round.
 They find that introspection yields strictly more truthful reports than the Peer-Prediction mechanism.
-In this sense, Peer-Prediction makes things worse by incentivizing coordination on non-truthful equilibria, whereas subjects that have no incentive to be truthful simply choose to do so.
+In this sense, Peer-Prediction makes things worse by incentivizing coordination on non-truthful equilibria, whereas respondents who have no incentive to be truthful often choose to do so.
 However, this finding comes with a couple of caveats.
-The game is set up in a way such that it is very straightforward for subjects to game the system.
-Subjects can learn to coordinate over many rounds, which they do.
+The game is set up so that it is very straightforward for respondents to game the system.
+Respondents can learn to coordinate over many rounds, which they do.
 In practice, this could be avoided.
 Secondly, there is no effort involved in truth-telling.
-The subjects simply need to report the signal that they have gotten.
+The respondents simply need to report the signal that they have received.
 This heavily favors introspection in this analysis.
 In real-world applications that do not only involve honest rating, but e.g. forecasting complex events, truthfulness often comes at a significant cost.\footnote{In the case of forecasting complex events, this cost would be the time and energy spent researching the subject matter.} Since introspection does not incentivize investment in obtaining additional information introspection may perform relatively less well on more complex tasks.